talum/talum.github.io/source/_posts/2015-11-18-using-github-omniauth-login-with-scopes-to-access-the-github-api.markdown

  provider :github, ENV['GITHUB_KEY'], ENV['GITHUB_SECRET']
 end
 ```
 This code acts as middleware to the application.
-You then set up routes (in config/routes.rb) to redirect users to the appropriate providers (GitHub, Twitter, Facebook, etc.) upon login, and set up an "endpoint," or a place to pick up the information that the provider sends back in a hash.
+You then set up routes (in config/routes.rb) to redirect users to the appropriate providers (GitHub, Twitter, Facebook, etc.) upon login, and set up an "endpoint," or a place in your application to pick up the information that the provider sends back in a hash through the request.
 In my lab, I kept it simple with:

 ```ruby
 get '/login', to: redirect('/auth/github') get '/auth/github/callback' => "sessions#create"
 ```
-So I could go ahead and pick up the hash that GitHub sent back in the Sessions Controller in the create action.
+Here, you'll see that if the user successfully logs in with GitHub, I can go ahead and pick up the hash that GitHub sends back in the Sessions Controller, more specifically in the create action.
+(Put a `binding.pry` in your own app to see for yourself.)

 The hash itself comes through the request, and you can access it with `request.env['omniauth.auth']`.
-There is a ton of information in the hash, most of which you probably will never need.
-You receive images, pertinent URLs, credentials, follower URLs, and more.
-A lot of people tend to write a private method called "auth_hash" to access the hash more directly in other places throughout the application without worrying about parsing out the junk in the hash every time.
+Within the hash is a ton of information, most of which you probably will never need.
+There are paths to images, credentials, follower URLs, and more.

+Because you may want to pass this hash to another part of your application, it's probably a good idea (and a lot of people do this) to write a private method in your Sessions Controller called "auth_hash" to access the hash more directly.
+Now you don't have to worry about retrieving the omniauth hash from the request every time you need some information about your user.

 <!-- more -->